Getting a Buy-To-Sell Mortgage

 Deposit

-LTV is normally capped at a lower maximum than for a residential mortgage, but roughly in line with buy-to-let deposits at around 75% on average.
-It’s possible to get 80% or sometimes even higher with some lenders depending on your other circumstances.
-It’s very unlikely that you’ll find a 100% LTV bridging loan but your broker may be able to help if this is what you need and have other assets you can use as security.
+LTV is normally capped at a lower maximum than a residential mortgage but roughly in line with average buy-to-let deposits at around 75%.
+It’s possible to get 80% or sometimes even higher with some lenders, depending on your other circumstances.
+So, you’ll likely need a deposit of at least 25% of the property’s purchase price.

 Exit Strategy

-Whereas a standard mortgage would be dependent on your income from employment or projected rental income, bridging finance places less importance on this and instead considers your exit strategy – how you intend to pay back the loan at the end of the term.
-In the case of flipping a property for resale, your exit strategy will be the sale once renovations are complete.
+Whereas a standard mortgage would depend on your income from employment or projected rental income, bridging finance places less importance on this and instead considers your exit strategy – how you intend to repay the loan at the end of the term.

 Credit History

-While this may have some bearing, it’s less important than with other types of borrowing as the capital will be repaid from the property sale.
-It will be less relevant to lenders therefore if you have missed or late payments in the past as long as they are confident about your ability to sell the property and have enough money to pay back the loan.
+Therefore, lenders will be less relevant to you if you have missed or late payments in the past as long as they are confident about your ability to sell the property and have enough money to pay back the loan.

 Loan Term

-Most buy-to-sell mortgages are for terms of up to a year, with some as long as 24 or 36 months.
-Being realistic about how long the flip is going to take is crucial here – renovation projects often overrun and you don’t want to come to the end of your buy-to-sell mortgage term and not have been able to sell and repay the loan.
+Being realistic about how long the flip is going to take is crucial here – renovation projects often overrun, and you don’t want to come to the end of your buy-to-sell mortgage term, so you have not been able to sell and repay the loan.

 Are there any alternative options?

-There isn’t a one size fits all solution when it comes to buy-to-sell mortgages and you may find, depending on your circumstances, that there is an alternative that’s a better fit for you.
+There isn’t a one-size-fits-all solution when it comes to buy-to-sell mortgages, and you may find, depending on your circumstances, that there is an alternative that’s a better fit for you.

 Release equity: If you have an existing property portfolio and plenty of equity, another option is to take out a secured loan or a remortgage against one of your other properties.